ICH BIN EIN BERLINER

 for several weeks, the Brandenburg Gate,

-blocked off for years due to the wall’s presence, became another gathering point for
+blocked off for years due to the wall’s

-celebrating Germans.
+for celebrating Germans.

 At midnight, the police and units of the East German army began to close the border and, by Sunday morning, the 13th of August, the border with West Berlin was closed.
 East German troops and workers had begun to tear up streets running alongside the border to make them impassable to most vehicles and to install barbed wire entanglements and fences along the 156 kilometres (97 mi) around the three western sectors, and the 43 kilometres (27 mi) that divided West and East Berlin.

-The barrier was built slightly inside East Berlin or East German territory
+The barrier was built slightly inside East Berlin or East German territory to

-was built up into the Wall proper, the first concrete elements and large blocks
+built up into the Wall proper, the first concrete elements and large blocks

 being put in place on the 17th of August.
-During the construction of the Wall,
+During the construction of the

-(KdA) soldiers stood in front of it with orders to shoot anyone who
+Class (KdA) soldiers stood in front of it with orders to shoot anyone who

 attempted to defect.
-Additionally, chain fences, walls, minefields and other
+Additionally chain fences, walls, minefields and other

-obstacles were installed along the length of East Germany's western border
+obstacles were installed along the length of East Germany's western

-a clear line of fire at fleeing refugees.
+provide a clear line of fire at fleeing refugees.

-With the closing of the East-West sector boundary in Berlin, the vast majority
+With the closing of the East-West sector boundary in Berlin, the vast

-Many families were split, while East Berliners employed in the West were cut
+most difficult.
+Many families were split, while East Berliners employed in

-off from their jobs.
-West Berlin became an isolated enclave in a hostile land.
+the West were cut off from their jobs.
+West Berlin became an isolated

-West Berliners demonstrated against the wall, led by their Mayor
+enclave in a hostile land.
+West Berliners demonstrated against the wall,

-(Oberbürgermeister) Willy Brandt, who strongly criticized the United States for
+led by their Mayor (Oberbürgermeister) Willy Brandt, who strongly

-failing to respond.
+criticized the United States for failing to respond.
 Allied intelligence agencies had hypothesized about a wall to stop the flood of refugees, but the main candidate for its location was around the perimeter of the city.
 In 1961, Secretary of State Dean Rusk proclaimed, "The Wall certainly ought not to be a permanent feature of the European landscape.
 I see no reason why the Soviet Union should think it is — to their advantage in any way to leave there that monument to Communist failure."

 US and UK sources had expected the Soviet sector to be sealed off from West Berlin, but were surprised by how long the East Germans took for such a move.
 They considered the wall as an end to concerns about a GDR/Soviet retaking or capture of the whole of Berlin; the wall would presumably have been an unnecessary project if such plans were afloat.
 Thus they concluded that the possibility of a Soviet military conflict over Berlin decreased.